-There are a number of viruses that can infect your lettuce crop, but one of the more common is lettuce mosaic virus or LMV.
-Lettuce mosaic virus can infect all lettuce types – from crisphead, Boston, Bibb, and leaf to cos, Romaine escarole and less commonly endive.
+There are a number of viruses that can infect your lettuce crop, but one of the most common is lettuce mosaic virus or LMV.
+Lettuce mosaic virus can infect all lettuce types, including crisphead, Boston, Bibb, leaf, cos, Romaine escarole and less commonly, endive.

 What is Lettuce Mosaic?

-If your greens seem to be afflicted with something and you suspect it might be viral, a couple of good questions to answer are what is lettuce mosaic, and what are the signs of lettuce mosaic?
+If your greens are afflicted with something and you suspect it might be viral, a couple of good questions to answer are, what is lettuce mosaic, and what are the signs of lettuce mosaic?

-Lettuce mosaic virus is just that, a virus that is seed borne in all types of lettuce except endive.
+Lettuce mosaic virus is just that — a virus that is seed borne in all types of lettuce except endive.
 It is the result of infected seeds, although weed hosts are carriers, and the disease can be vectored by aphids, which spread the virus throughout the crop and into nearby flora.
-The resulting contagion can be catastrophic, specifically in commercial crops.
+The resulting contagion can

 Signs of Lettuce Mosaic